libp2p/specs/multistream-2.0/spec.md

 is in quotes because none of these protocols actually involve negotiating anything.

-1. `multistream/advertise`: Inform the remote end about which protocols we speak and.
+1. `multistream/advertise`: Inform the remote end about which protocols we speak.
 This should partially replace the current identify protocol.
 2. `multistream/use`: Selects the stream's protocol using a multicodec.
 3. `multistream/dynamic`: Selects the stream's protocol using a string protocol name.
 4. `multistream/contextual`: Selects the stream's protocol using a protocol ID